mheinzel/correct-optimisations/thesis-defence/slides.md

 Optional, can be skipped if low on time.
 :::

+  - move let-binding as far inwards as possible without
+    - duplicating it
+    - moving it into a $\lambda$-abstraction

+## Let-sinking

   - pretty similar to DBE
     - also requires liveness information to find location
     - can be done directly, with repeated liveness querying
     - annotations make it more efficient
-  - but gets more complex:
+  - but it gets more complex
     - instead of just removing bindings, they get reordered
     - also reorders the context, but thinnings are *order-preserving*
     - requires another mechanism to talk about that